-City staff should continue to engage with the electric utility in conversations aimed at identifying and deploying flexible/grid-interactive technologies that can support electrification.
+City staff should continue to engage with the electric utility in conversations aimed at identifying and deploying flexible/grid-interactive technologies that can support electrification, including planning for grid capacity in context of distributed energy resources that could be adopted through an enhanced aggregation (Action 4).
+This activity will continue into the medium term.